About the scheme

-As part of the Royal Society's wider changes to our costing policy, applicants are now permitted to apply for a maximum award value over eight years (£1.83 million for the 2023-2024 round).
-Maximum caps for salary contribution and research costs have been removed and going forward there will be a total maximum grant value for applicants to work within.
+As part of the Royal Society’s wider changes to our costing policy, applicants are now permitted to apply for a maximum award value over eight years (£1.83 million for the 2024 round).
+Maximum caps for salary contribution and research costs have been removed and going forward there will be a total maximum grant value for applicants to work with.

-We recommend reading the information in full and contacting your Research Office in the first instance with any questions.
+We recommend reading the information in full and contacting your host organisation Research Office in the first instance with any questions.

 Applicants can apply for up to a maximum of £1.83 million over eight years.